 Mr Kaye says he is still to discuss with his client whether he will appeal against both the convictions and the sentence.

-Next story in National: Average power bills up by more than $100
+Next story in New Zealand: Average power bills up by more than $100

 Copyright © 2012, Radio New Zealand